 Support is another important thing to consider.
 Given the level of ERP systems complexity, support should be taken into account as a significant item of expenditure.
 This is true for both off-the-shelf solutions and custom solutions.
 Most of the ready-made ERP solutions providers like SAP do include basic first-line support into the subscription cost.
 However, that basic level of support often means up to 48 hours of response time and includes only help with the ERP functionality over the email.
 Quick response in 12 hours, for example, or dedicated support agents who can help over the phone are included in the premium or advanced support plans that should be purchased separately.
 The thing is that after the client has spent around $100 000 on ERP implementation – solution providers can dictate their own rules, like set any pricing on support packages, provide a list of certified partners for services, and fix minimal recommended hourly rates for them.

 For example, standard SAP support will cost 19% on top of the annual subscription cost and enterprise – 22%.
+In 2023 this cost has been further increased by up to 3,3%.
 This support includes consultations and major fixes but does not include minor issue fixes and any customization of the application.
 For example, if some workflow will work according to the standard application’s procedure but not the way your particular organization needs – this fix will go as an extra cost that is not included in the support plan.

 On the other hand, having a custom ERP system built from scratch solves this problem, since the company can negotiate any support terms with the developers of the application or have an internal IT department working on any updates and fixes to the platform being completely independent of any third parties.